Adam Janke profile picture in red shirt

 • Extension Wildlife Specialist

 Adam Janke is a wildlife educator and researcher with responsibilities in teaching, research, and extension.
+He primarily studies where birds live on farms to help farmers and wildlife thrive together.

 Area of Expertise